Anti-Fascist Action: Early 1990s

 In the early 1990s, AFA continued the pattern of twin-track physical and ideological confrontations with fascism.
-Examples of the former include the first Unity Carnival in east London in 1991, with 10,000 participants, and a demonstration in Bethnal Green, with 4,000 participants (under the slogan “Beating the Fascists: An old East End tradition”).
-In September 1991, AFA launched its magazine Fighting Talk, of which 25 issues were published between 1991 and April 1999; the magazine incorporated Cable Street Beat Review.
-The first issue reported the recent launch of a Dublin branch and a Glasgow branch, the latter with the support of Red Action, Class War, Direct Action Movement, Workers Party Scotland, Scottish Anti-Racist Movement and the Republican Bands Alliance.
+Examples of the former include the first Unity Carnival in east London in 1991, with 10,000 participants, and a demonstration in Bethnal Green, with 4,000 participants, under the slogan “Beating the Fascists: An old East End tradition”.

 Cable Street Beat continued in the early 1990s, with the involvement of bands including the reformed The Selecter, Bad Manners and Gary Clail.

 Physical resistance to fascism also continued.
 In 1990, three AFA members were jailed for a total of 11 years following an attack on a neo-Nazi activist.
-AFA's militant approach to anti-fascism was given media airing in May 1992, when the BBC screened a documentary, Fighting Talk, as part of its Open Space series.
+In May 1992, AFA's militant approach to anti-fascism was given media airing, when the BBC screened a documentary, Fighting Talk, as part of its Open Space series.

-A long street battle between AFA against Blood and Honour supporters, skinheads, hooligan firms and far-right groups on 11 September 1992, was dubbed the Battle of Waterloo as it was centred on Waterloo station.
+On 11 September 1992, a long street battle between AFA against Blood and Honour supporters, skinheads, hooligan firms and far-right groups, was dubbed the Battle of Waterloo, as it was centred on Waterloo station.
 There were stabbings, and 36 people were arrested.